OpenWork-NZ/mdwg/docs/_defs/CouplingType.md

 From codelist - *[SV_CouplingType](https://github.com/ISO-TC211/schemas/blob/master/19115/resources/Codelist/gml/SV_CouplingType.xml)*.
 Available values for *SV_CouplingType* are:

 - *loose* - service instance is loosely coupled with a data instance, i.e. no MD_DataIdentification class has to be described
-- *mixed* - service instance is mixed coupled with a data instance, i.e. MD_DataIdentification describes the associated data instance and additionally the service instance might work with other external data instance
+- *mixed* - service instance is mixed coupled with a data instance, i.e. MD_DataIdentification describes the associated data instance and additionally the service instance might work with other external data instances
 - *tight* - service instance is tightly coupled with a data instance, i.e. MD_DataIdentification class MUST be described

 ## Also Consider
 {Links to additional useful information.
-Usually other elements, packages and classes in this good pratice document.
+Usually other elements, packages and classes in this good practice document.
 May also link to other external resources.}

 **[{element name} -]({path to element})**  {description of importance and utility with any links}